franciscotobar/devportal/guides/rif-relay/deployment.md

 - 4) Run RIF Relay Server
   * Once we have all the on-chain components, we will continue with the off-chain components.
 This process is done with the [RIF Relay Server](https://github.com/rsksmart/rif-relay-server).

     Prior starting the Relay Server, we need to update the configuration file, we save the configuration file as **server-config.json**.
+Some usefuls diagrams about the way that the Relay Server works can be found [here](/rif/relay/architecture/#relay-server).

   [](#top "collapsible")
     - Regtest